Do you have a weekly planning routine? If not, or if you need some fresh inspiration, then this post is for you!

 - When do I sit down to plan?
 (Sunday afternoon)

-First, I review my mission statement and goals.
+Next, I review my mission statement and goals.

-Next, I review the previous week.
+Next, I review my lists from the previous week.

 If I see a task undone, I will evaluate whether this task needs to move forward to a new week, get taken off altogether, or added to a “someday/maybe” list.
 Depending on what I decide will determine what I do with the undone task.